-Experts shall discuss and agree on standards at the Competition in line with the marking guides.
+Experts would discuss and agree on standards at the Competition in line with the marking guides.

-Example of Judgement Marking
+Example of Subjective Marking:

-COMPETITOR NUMBER 1 2 3
+COMPETITOR NUMBER 1 2 3 4 5

 Module one - Task 1a - Uniform

 - Uniform suitable for task

 - Uniform of good presentation

 - Shoes appropriate for task

-Total Task 1a 2 1 1
+Total Task 1a 10 8 9

-In the above example of judgement marking, the Expert uses the criteria as a guideline to decide on a score out of three.
-For example, uniform may be suitable for the task, however trousers may be too long.
+In the above example of subjective marking - the Expert uses the criteria as a guideline to decide on a score out of ten.
+For example - uniform may suitable for the task, however trousers may be too long - Competitor then has one mark deducted - and receives a score of nine.

-Example of Measurement Marking
+Example of Objective Marking:

 COMPETITOR NUMBER 1 2 3 4 5

-Module one - Task 1b decanting wine yes no
+Module one - Task 1b Decanting Wine yes no

 - Correct mise en place 1 0 1 0

 - Presentation of wine 1 0 1 1

 - Opening procedure 2 0 2 0

 - Checking wine quality 1 0 0 1

 - Decanting technique 2 0 2 2

 - No spillage 2 0 2 0

 - Timing 1 0 1 1

 Total Task 1a 10 0 9 5

-In the above example of measurement marking, the Expert can allocate only the mark awarded for the specific criteria if they have achieved it.
-If an error has been made they receive no mark.
+In the above example of objective marking - the Expert can allocate only the mark awarded for the specific criteria if they have achieved it - if an error has been made - they receive no mark.

-For example, no spillage - whether the Competitor may have a large or small amount of spillage they will receive zero marks.
-Two marks would only be awarded if there was no spillage.
+For example - No spillage - whether the Competitor may have a large or small amount of spillage they will receive zero marks.
+Two marks would only be awarded if there were no spillage.